-In this paper, we attempt to handle above issues in a unified deep convolutional framework to jointly learn Deep Feature representations guided by the meaningful attributes, including Camera Views, vehicle Types and Colors (DF-CVTC) for vehicle Re-ID.
+Motivated by the human visual system that recognizes the vehicle by progressively identifying the color, type with various viewpoint, we propose a unified deep convolutional framework to learn Deep Feature representations jointly guided by the meaningful attributes, including Camera Views, vehicle Types and Colors (DF-CVTC) for vehicle Re-ID.
 Attribute information has been successfully investigated as the mid-level semantics to boost person Re-ID.
 It can also help vehicle Re-ID in challenging scenarios.
 First of all, the camera view is one of the key attributes and challenges in Re-ID.
 As shown in Fig.~\ref{fig::motivation}, the query vehicle image may have completely different views from their counterparts under other cameras, such as query Q1 and Q2 and their right ranks marked as green solid boxes.
-Second, vehicle types and colors, as the representative attributes for vehicles, play important role in vehicle Re-ID especially for the different vehicles with similar appearance.
-As shown in Fig.~\ref{fig::motivation}, the wrong hits of query Q3 and Q4, which present with similar appearance, could be effectively evaded by vehicle attribute type.
+Second, vehicle types and colors, as the representative attributes for vehicles, also play an important role in vehicle Re-ID especially for the different vehicles with a similar appearance.
+As shown in Fig.~\ref{fig::motivation}, the wrong hits of query Q3 and Q4, which present with similar appearance, could be effectively evaded by the vehicle type.
 Furthermore, the vehicles with different colors may present with similar shapes (such as the wrong hits rank 1 and rank 2 of query Q1), similar overall appearance (such as the wrong hits of query Q4), or even the similar color (such as the query Q5 with white color while the wrong hits of rank 2-4 with gray color) due to illumination changes.
 Integrating the color attribute may relieve this inter-class similarity.
-These challenges motivate us to utilize above attributes to help classifier distinguish different vehicles with very similar appearance and also identify the same vehicles with different viewpoints.
+These challenges motivate us to utilize the above attributes to help network distinguish different vehicles with very similar appearance and also identify the same vehicles with different viewpoints.